nens/threedi-docs/source/d_qgis_plugin.rst

 When choosing the option Design, a design number between 1 and 16 must be filled in.
 These numbers correlate to predetermined rain events, with differing return periods, that fall homogeneous over the entire model.
 Numbers 1 to 10 originate from `RIONED <https://www.riool.net/bui01-bui10>`_ and are heterogeneous in time.
 Numbers 11 to 16 have a constant rain intensity:

 Rain 11 statistically occurs once every 100 years.
 The duration of this event is 1 hour with a constant rain intensity of 70 mm/h.
-(T= 100.0 year, V=70 mm, Standard rain event (local) from Delta Programma 2019).
+(T= 100.0 year, V=70 mm, Standard rain event (local) from Delta Programme 2019).

 Rain 12 statistically occurs once every 250 years.
 The duration of this event is 1 hour with a constant rain intensity of 90 mm/h.
 (T=250.0 year, V=90 mm, Standard rain event (local) from Delta Programme 2019).